MrCatNerd/Snake/README.md

 # Snake
-A copy of Snake made with python and pygame
+A 10 fps copy of Snake made with python and pygame

 if you want to get into debug mode: